 Tanekwah Hinds is a community organizer, activist, and health educator who works at Fenway Health, a community health center in Boston that specializes in LGBTQ healthcare, as the Women’s Health Program Coordinator.
 In this role, she supports the development of the Women’s Health Team, coordinates gender-inclusive educational opportunities for the Medical Department, and builds partnerships with community organizations to plan outreach events for the LGBTQ+ community.
 Tanekwah’s activist work in Boston and beyond has earned her the Healthy Community Leadership Award as well as features on television in WCVB’s Cityline segment as well as in print and online through Vice, Scout Cambridge, and Feminist Formations.
 You can find Tanekwah discussing her favorite topics on Twitter with the handle @TanekwahHinds and connect with her through her website TanekwahHinds.com.

 I am a strong advocate of women’s issues, and have dedicated time in my efforts to educate myself on issues which disproportionately affect people of color.
 My passion lies in housing and community development as a tool for social mobility.
 I believe that if given the access to a safe, stable home and neighborhood- children can better focus on their education, mothers can be healthier for their family, and communities will thrive.

-Associate Director of Training and Capacity Building, Health Resources in Action
+Director of Training and Capacity Building, Health Resources in Action